fcichos/exp3/docs/_sources/course-info/schedule.rst.txt

 The course and the material is available online on this website.
 You may come back to study whenever it is suitable for you.

+The seminar will be held online by Alex and Nic.
+Please also use the discussion forum to ask questions and leave comments.